dturner34/servidux/readme.md

 ## Motivation

 There's a common trend where applications start with a simple service pattern and move to Redux as they inevitably start sharing state.
-As the app grows, someone will typically create a library to try abstract the complexity of Redux to follow the simple service pattern, often in a way that requires refactoring and creates accidental complexity.
+As the app grows, someone will typically create a library to try abstract the complexity of Redux to follow the simple service pattern in an attempt to simplify the pattern when writing code for new features.
+Often the abstractions are written in a way that requires refactoring and creates accidental complexity.

 Servidux attempts to solve this with a decorator that doesn't require refactoring existing code.
 We can have our cake and eat it too.